Tadeusz Hołówko: Life

-Considered one of the ideologists and activists of the "Prometheist" policies that sought to destabilize the Soviet Union by encouraging national uprisings among the non-Russian nations that had been conquered by the Soviet Union, particularly the Ukrainians and the peoples of the Caucasus, Hołówko took an active part in preparing the 1929 Soviet-Polish treaty, called the Litvinov's Pact after the Soviet diplomat Maxim Litvinov.
-In his published comments to the Treaty, Hołówko stated apparently contrary to the "Prometheian" ideas that the Soviet control over Dnieper Ukraine is the most beneficial condition for the Polish "solution of the Ukrainian problem" as any genuinely Ukrainian government would have likely raised territorial claims towards Polish state.
+Considered one of the ideologists and activists of the "Prometheist" policies that sought to destabilize the Soviet Union by encouraging national uprisings among the non-Russian nations that had been conquered by the Soviet Union, particularly the Ukrainians and the peoples of the Caucasus.
+Hołówko took an active part in preparing the 1929 Soviet-Polish treaty, also called Litvinov's Pact after the Soviet diplomat Maxim Litvinov.
+In his published comments to the Treaty, Hołówko stated apparently that contrary to "Prometheian" ideas, Soviet control over Dnieper Ukraine was the most beneficial condition for the Polish "solution of the Ukrainian problem" as any genuinely Ukrainian government would have likely raised territorial claims towards the Polish state.
 On the other hand, he was frequently cited as an advocate for independence of Ukraine, Belarus and other countries.

 His controversial stance towards the Ukrainian problem made him a target for Ukrainian extremists.
 Approximately 1/3 of population of the Second Polish Republic was formed of ethnic minorities, but their problems were marginalized by the Polish government, whose heavy-handed policies were only serving to antagonize the Ukrainian population.
-Eventually the extremists among Ukrainians started sabotage and assassination campaigns, and the Polish government responded with further repressions.
-Hołówko was one of the few who tried to deal with that problem with negotiations and compromise; he mediated between willing Polish and Ukrainian politicians and proposed various plans to solve the tensions, from releasing Ukrainians prisoners and granting the minorities more rights, up to giving the Kresy regions, inhabited by those minorities, substantial autonomy.
+Eventually the extremists among the Ukrainians started sabotage and assassination campaigns, and the Polish government responded with further repressions.
+Hołówko was one of the few who tried to deal with that problem with negotiations and compromise; he mediated between willing Polish and Ukrainian politicians and proposed various plans to solve the tensions, from releasing Ukrainian prisoners and granting the minorities more rights, up to giving the Kresy regions, inhabited by those minorities, substantial autonomy.
 However, such pro-Polish Ukrainian politicians were viewed as collaborators by the radical Organization of Ukrainian Nationalists, and Hołówko's stance made him enemies among extremist politicians on both sides, who saw profit in further inter-ethnic conflict.